Equipment Loans

 How does equipment financing work?

 Equipment loans are similar to other types of business loans in that you're borrowing a lump sum, which you must repay with interest.
-Often, the amount a business can borrow may range from 80% to 90% of the equipment's value, with the business paying the difference as a down payment.
+The amount a business can borrow might range from 80% to 90% of the equipment's value, with the business paying the difference as a down payment.
 Equipment business loan rates are often fixed and they have repayment terms lasting up to 10 years, or in some cases, longer.

 What makes business equipment loans different from other business loans is that they're a form of asset-based financing.
 When financing is asset-based, it means that the loan is secured by collateral.
 Specifically, the collateral in question is the equipment itself.
 Should you default on an equipment loan, the lender may be able to seize the equipment.